Anton SUKOVATY: "Repair at an official service center is not always more expensive"

 What would you advise a user who is hesitant between a cheaper repair in an unofficial service and contacting an authorized service center?

-First of all, I would like to note that repair in an official service is not always more expensive.
+First of all, I would like to note that repair at an official service center is not always more expensive.
 At least you need to compare the final price, and not advertising "from 500 rubles".
 And after that, I would advise you to think about the reasons and weigh the factors that are important to you as a client.
 How can you get a service cheaper?
 I don't think the real cost of the work will be very different.
 The cost of rent may differ depending on the location and area, but this is not the main factor in the final cost.
-But saving on spare parts is much more interesting for an unauthorized service.
+But it is much more interesting for an unauthorized service to save on spare parts.
 Risking quality or choosing the original (spare part + technology) – the choice always remains with the client.

-What innovations or new approaches have appeared in the work of ASCs in recent years?
+What innovations or new approaches have appeared in the work of the ASC in recent years?

 In the last three years, a new type of screen repair has been actively developing - frameless.
 Instead of replacing the display entirely, the ASC can replace the screen or frame separately, which reduces the cost of repair for the client.
 Frameless repair is carried out on Samsung smartphone models of the A, F, S series.